maurzcitrus/WalletTransfer/docs/index.md

-# WalletTransfer
+# Wallet Transfer

-A RESTful API to facilitate Wallet Transfer.
+A Rest Api End point that allows to register, check balance and transfer amount to users.

 ### Technologies